troutman21/Counter-Demo/README.md

-# This is a simple app to experiment with new React Features

-### Checkout the various branches in this repo to see how different tools are used
+# Check the Master branch's README.md file for explanation on this repo